 Prevention and Treatment

 This strategy uses 2 fungicides.
-One for prevention and one for the treatment of lawn fungus.
 Without getting too technical, fungicides fall into ‘groups’ and different groups prevent or treat different types of fungi.
 In this strategy group 3 and group 11 will be applied which covers most of the fungi that could cause problems to your lawn.

 Applying preventative fungicides right before these harsh conditions is a lot like feeding your body essential vitamins and nutrients right before an outbreak of seasonal cold or flu.